EdoardoCostantini/mi-hd/notes/methods.md

 		not directly applicabale as I cannot update the dataset that is used at each iteration of the mcmc algorithm.
 You could scrape the basic tree growing parts of bart from either backage and build your own implementation of this algorithm.
+	* Notes: could be used for variables selection in a IURR fashion